-The Counseling and Consultation Services (CCS) Practicum Program offers advanced clinical or counseling psychology doctoral students a quality experience in providing time-limited, outpatient psychotherapy in a university counseling center.
+The Counseling and Consultation Services (CCS) Practicum Program offers master’s and doctoral students in counseling or psychology programs a quality experience in providing time-limited, outpatient psychotherapy in a university counseling center.
 The practicum experience is coordinated by Jennifer Kestner, Ph.D.
 The coordinator's responsibilities are to monitor the progress and needs of each trainee, encourage professional and personal development, and facilitate supportive interactions and communication between practicum students and CCS staff.
 Kestner also serves as the liaison with the trainees' home programs for the purpose of recruitment and evaluation.

 Practicum students receive 1.5-2.5 hours per week of individual supervision over the course of the academic year and they also participate in group supervision for one hour per week with their cohort and the practicum coordinator.
 Ideally, each practicum student will have two or three individual supervisors over the academic year for a breadth of supervision experiences.

 Presenting problems of clients seen by practicum therapists include: anxiety and stress, depression, trauma, interpersonal and family issues, eating and body image concerns, substance use/abuse, and other concerns common in a college student population.

 Bi-weekly training seminars on various clinical and professional development topics